rsimmonsjr/secc/README.md

+# Skip Enabled Concurrent Channel for Rust (SECC)

 [![Latest version](https://img.shields.io/crates/v/secc.svg)](https://crates.io/crates/secc)
 [![Build Status](https://api.travis-ci.org/rsimmonsjr/secc.svg?branch=master)](https://travis-ci.org/rsimmonsjr/secc)
 [![Average time to resolve an issue](https://isitmaintained.com/badge/resolution/rsimmonsjr/secc.svg)](https://isitmaintained.com/project/rsimmonsjr/secc)
 [![License](https://img.shields.io/crates/l/secc.svg)](https://github.com/rsimmonsjr/secc#license)

-# SECC
+# Description
-Skip Enabled Concurrent Channel for Rust

 An Skip Enabled Concurrent Channel (SECC) is a bounded capacity channel that supports multiple senders and multiple recievers and allows the receiver to temporarily skip receiving messages if they desire.

 Messages in the channel need to be clonable to implement the [`peek`] functionality (which returns a clone of the message).
 For this reason it is advisable that the user chose a type that is efficiently clonable, such as an [`Arc`] to enclose a message that cannot be efficiently cloned.

 The channel is a FIFO structure unless the user intends to skip one or more messages